 We have lost count of the number of players who started with the band and then moved on to other higher graded bands.
 Many championship band players started their life with the Dobcross Youth Band.

-Acclaimed euphonium player Seth Livingstone is the musical director for our trainers and beginners’ sections.
-Dobcross born and bred, he started his own musical career with the band at the age of seven, started helping out our younger players as a teenager and officially finished his playing days with us as solo euphonium in 2014 – although he has also regularly guested with us since then.
+Acclaimed euphonium player Seth Livingstone is the musical director for the Dobcross Youth Band.
+Dobcross born and bred, he started his own musical career with the band at the age of seven, started helping out our younger players as a teenager and officially finished his playing days with us as solo euphonium in 2015 – although he has also regularly guested with us since then.

-He gained a first class honours degree from the Royal Northern College of Music in 2018 and is now training as a teacher.
-He currently plays solo euphonium with championship section band Rainford and while at RNCM was a member of the multiple award-winning Brass Compass quartet.
+He gained a first class honours degree from the Royal Northern College of Music in 2018 and is now a music teacher.
+While at RNCM was a member of the multiple award-winning Brass Compass quartet.